-Migraine and Risk of Stroke
+Migraine and Stroke

-- Sudden confusion, trouble speaking or understanding
+- Sudden confusion, trouble speaking, or problems understanding speech

 - Sudden trouble walking, dizziness, loss of balance or coordination